flyteorg/flyte/rsts/deployment/configuration/performance.rst

 Automatic scale-out
 -------------------
 FlytePropeller Manager is a new component introduced as part of `this RFC <https://github.com/flyteorg/flyte/blob/master/rfc/system/1483-flytepropeller-horizontal-scaling.md>`_ to facilitate horizontal scaling of FlytePropeller through sharding.
 Effectively, the Manager is responsible for maintaining liveness and proper configuration over a collection of FlytePropeller instances.
-This scheme uses k8s label selectors to deterministically assign FlyteWorkflow CRD responsibilites to FlytePropeller instances, effectively distributing processing load over the shards.
+This scheme uses k8s label selectors to deterministically assign FlyteWorkflow CRD responsibilities to FlytePropeller instances, effectively distributing processing load over the shards.

 Deployment of FlytePropeller Manager requires k8s configuration updates including a modified FlytePropeller Deployment and a new PodTemplate defining managed FlytePropeller instances.
 The easiest way to apply these updates is by setting the "flytepropeller.manager" value to "true" in the `helm deployment <https://docs.flyte.org/en/latest/deployment/overview.html#usage-of-helm>`_ and setting the manager config at "configmap.core.manager".

 Flyte provides a variety of Shard Strategies to configure how FlyteWorkflows are sharded among managed FlytePropeller instances.
-These include hash, which uses consitent hashing to load-balance evaluation over shards, and project / domain, which map the respective IDs to specific managed FlytePropeller instances.
+These include hash, which uses consistent hashing to load-balance evaluation over shards, and project / domain, which map the respective IDs to specific managed FlytePropeller instances.
 Below we include examples of helm configurations for each of the existing Shard Strategies.

 The Hash Shard Strategy, denoted by "type: hash" in the configuration below, uses consistent hashing to evenly distribute FlyteWorkflows over managed FlytePropeller instances.
 This configuration requires a "shard-count" variable which defines the number of managed FlytePropeller instances.